sparcules/Spark_Pixels/README.md

  ```

 2. Add that same name to the **auxSwitchStruct[]** array under the *auxSwitchId* column.
 3. Next enter the preferred switch state under the *auxSwitchState* column.
 This will be the state of the switch after a device reset.
-TRUE = Switch is ON, FALSE = Switch if OFF.
+TRUE = Switch is ON, FALSE = Switch is OFF.
 4. Now add a title of your switch under the *auxSwitchTitle* column.
 This is the title that can be seen under the Aux Switch Panel in the app.
 5. Then add On and Off switch state names under the *auxSwitchOnName* and *auxSwitchOffName* columns.
 These names will also show up in the app under the Aux Switch Panel.